thegetty/quire-docs/content/resources/github.md

 1. Click on the "Push origin" link in the upper-right corner.
 (If you haven't committed changes yet, this area will say "Fetch Origin" instead).
 2. Now the changes to your project have been successfully saved to GitHub.com!

 Pushing can include one or many commits.
 You can push as often as you’d like.
 It’s typically good to do it at least a couple of times a day when actively working on a project.
-Once you have pushed your commits, a colleague could navigate to the repository, locate your branch, and see the recent commits that have been made.

 ### Submit a Pull Request